 But, it is very simple to know the cost of your CT scan in Delhi offered by the different labs.
 You can call us on 09811166231 and we will let you know your CT scan cost and offered by different labs across Delhi.

 What is a CT scan?

-The full form of CT Scan is Computed Tomography Scan.
+The full form of CT Scan is a Computed Tomography Scan.
 The other name of the CT scan is CAT (Computed Axial Tomography).
 CT scan helps to visualize our internal organs with the help of X-ray beams.
 They provide a detailed image of our body parts compared to the normal X-ray scan.
 The CT scan can be done on any part of your body.
 The report of the CT scan can be used for different studies by your physician.
-Further diagnosis can be done with the help of the CT scan.
+Further diagnosis can be done with the help of a CT scan.